EAWF/BTC-Toolbox/Toolbox/README.md

   - *return* - Spent(float) in BTC(####.########) - Amount of bitcoin spent by the address
   - *return* - Balance(float) in BTC(####.########) - Balance of bitcoin remaining in the address
   - *return* - Confirmations(int) - # of confirmations on the blockchain

+## getBTC.conf
+Configuration File used to store account names and associated extended public keys.

+See the [example file](getBTC.conf) for usage.